lgucrl/real-estate-exploratory-data-analysis/README.md

 ## Dataset

-The analysis is based on the `realestate_texas.csv` dataset, which contains monthly observations in the period 2010–2014 for four Texas cities (Beaumont, Bryan–College Station, Tyler, Wichita Falls):
+The analysis is based on the `realestate_texas.csv` dataset, which contains monthly observations in the period 2010–2014 for four Texas cities (Beaumont, Bryan–College Station, Tyler, Wichita Falls).

 The dataset variables include: